 An inventory and manufacturing report provides the values of sales and product inventory for manufacturers, along with indicators of economic growth or decline like sales ratios, how long existing inventories will last under current sales conditions, and rates of change.

 You find manufacturing software inventory that does all that, you stare it straight in the eye, shake its hand, and introduce yourself.
 Because it’s the beginning of a beautiful friendship.
-This will be the key to running a profitable B2B business.
+This will be the key to running a profitable B2B business (see what is a B2B company).
 Well, that and a robust options for taking B2B payments.